Avrion Mitchison: Life and career

+Mitchison later suffered from dementia.
+He died at a care home in Wardington, Oxfordshire, on 28 December 2022, aged 94.

 Research

 Mitchison discovered the transference of transplantation immunity by sensitised cells, thereby providing evidence relating transplantation immunity to hypersensitivity reactions of the 'delayed' type.
 He devised a method for revealing mixtures of cells of different genotypes in vivo and used it to be equal first in demonstrating that the 'radiation recovery factor' is a graft of living cells and not a humoral agent.
 He carried out the most exact quantitative analysis of tolerance hitherto attempted in a cellular system and proved that persistence of tolerance depends on persistence of antigen.

 Awards and honours

 Mitchison was elected a Fellow of the Royal Society (FRS) in 1967.
 He was also a foreign member of the National Academy of Sciences, USA.
 He held an Honorary Doctorate from the Weizmann Institute and in 1995 was awarded the Novartis Prize for Basic Immunology.

 Avrion Mitchison Prize for Rheumatology

 In honor of its Founding Director, the Deutsches Rheuma-Forschungszentrum Berlin (DRFZ), a Leibniz Institute, annually awards the Avrion Mitchison Prize to young scientists contributing significantly to understanding and treating rheumatic diseases.
 Donated by the Ernst Schering Foundation until 2018, the prize is now awarded by the DRFZ.
 The prize money is 3,000 Euros.